A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Deep Reinforcement Learning

-Therefore, the optimal policy can also be obtained by optimising the action-value function.
-However, directly optimising value function or action-value function requires accurate model information and therefore is difficult to implement with model uncertainties.
+Therefore, the optimal policy can be obtained by optimising the action-value function.
+However, directly optimising the action-value function or action-value function requires accurate model information and therefore is difficult to implement with model uncertainties.
 Model-free RL algorithms relax the requirement on accurate model information and hence can be utilised even with high model uncertainties.